Posted by Maggie MacLean 11.25.2007

 Unable to live in the oppressive religious climate in England, she and her son and a party of Anabaptists emigrated to New England in 1639.
 They met with a cold reception from the Puritans who controlled the region.

-Lady Deborah was well acquainted with John Winthrop, Sr. (governor of Massachusetts Bay Colony) and a good friend of his son John Winthrop, Jr. (governor of Connecticut), in England.
+Lady Deborah was well acquainted with John Winthrop, Sr. (governor of Massachusetts Bay Colony) and had been a good friend of his son John Winthrop, Jr. (governor of Connecticut) in England.
 She soon discovered that Massachusetts Bay Colony was one of the most intolerant communities in the New World.
 She was admonished by the Puritan church for her Anabaptist beliefs.

 In July 1643, John Winthrop wrote in his journal: